Devvoter/compiler/tests/ReadMe.md

 # LA
-A few tests have been done for LA, it does not cover all cases as there is no implementation for a number of other cases, for example, processing numbers for the test you can run it from a file or from a terminal.
+A few tests have been done for LA, it does not cover all cases so far for the tests you can run it from a file or from a terminal.

 ###For reading from a file (enter your code in input.txt):
 ```